 There are many benefits to studying Philosophy at Geneseo:

 - Small class sizes.
-For the 2018-2019 academic year, the average class size for all 200- and 300-level PHIL classes was under 25, with many classes under 20.
+For the 2022-23 academic year, the average class size for all 300-400 level philosophy classes was 14.
+Meanwhile, (excluding PHIL 237, which almost exclusively serves Business students), our 200 level courses averaged 23 students for 2022-23, with more than 50% of these courses under 20 students.
 This allows us to get to know each student and actively guide their development.

 Our major and minor programs combine rigorous expectations with the ability to customize your experience.
-Our major, for example, requires only 30 credit hours (10 courses)—although seven of these courses are required, the overall small size of the major leaves plenty of room to pursue other interests—whether in the form of a second major, a minor, or just a wide range of electives.
+Our new major (introduced in the Fall 2021 semester), for example, requires only 33 credit hours (11 courses).
+The overall small size of the major leaves plenty of room to pursue other interests—whether in the form of a second major, a minor, or just a wide range of electives.
 This also allows students maximal freedom to study abroad or to pursue internships.

 Prospects for Graduate School